-The objective of the Master of Science in Information Management Technology degree program is to provide students with the knowledge and skills to lead change in a technological environment.
+The objective of the Information Management Technology degree program is to provide students with the knowledge and skills to lead change in a technological environment.
 Required coursework builds a foundation in business technologies, project management and organizational change and planning.
 The outcomes of the program are:

-- Use project management techniques to identify and define the computing requirements for an information system - · Implement and evaluate a technology-based information system, process, or program to meet desired needs - Implement strategic planning in the area of information systems - Use current techniques, skills and tools necessary for technology management practice - Evaluate impacts of technological change on an organization - Determine existing and emerging technologies relevant to operations of an organization - Address professional, ethical, legal, security, and social issues and responsibilities - Recognize the need for and an ability to engage in, continuing professional development
+- Use project management techniques to identify and define the computing requirements for an information system - Implement and evaluate a technology-based information system, process, or program to meet desired needs - Implement strategic planning in the area of information systems - Use current techniques, skills and tools necessary for technology management practice - Evaluate impacts of technological change on an organization - Determine existing and emerging technologies relevant to operations of an organization - Address professional, ethical, legal, security, and social issues and responsibilities - Recognize the need for and an ability to engage in, continuing professional development

-MASTER OF SCIENCE INFORMATION MANAGEMENT TECHNOLOGY CREDIT HOURS
+INFORMATION MANAGEMENT TECHNOLOGY CREDIT Hours

 BA590 Organizational Behavior 3

 BA560 Business Ethics 3

 IS535 Telecommunications 3

 IS665 Data Communications 3

 IS545 Emerging Technologies 3

-IS515 Management of Info Systems 3
+IS515 Management of Information Systems 3

 BA645 Project Management Essentials 3

 IS649 Information Technology Project Management (BA645) 3

 BA685 eBusiness 3

 IS525 Information Systems Strategic Planning 3

 IS505 Management in Age of IT Change 3

 BA599 Capstone Project (Completion of the Degree Requirements) 3

-Program Core Credit Hours 36
+36